flowroute/flowroute-messaging-python/README.md

 Add the following lines to your Python file before `print response`:

 		#Get the MDR
-		response = controller.get_message_lookup("Record Identifier")
+		response = controller.get_message_lookup("recordId")

-Because you do not want to create a new message record, comment out the following lines:
+If you do not want to create a new message record at the same time as sending a message, comment out the following lines:

 		# msg = Message(to="To Phone Number", from_="From Phone Number", content="Message Content.")
 		# response = controller.create_message(msg)